segmentstream-com/segmentstream-com.github.io/_docs/datasources/criteo.md

 5. Click **Save**.
 ## UTM matching for campaigns

 Currently, SegmentStream does not support automatic UTM matching for Criteo campaigns.
-This means that you would need to match Criteo campaigns mannually inside the SegmentStream admin panel.
+This means that you would need to match Criteo campaigns manually inside the SegmentStream admin panel.

 By default, the following matching applies for `utm_source` and `utm_medium`:
 * `utm_source` ▸ `criteo`